AnRkey/Grok-Desktop/SECURITY.md

 ## Supported Versions

-The following vesion support matrix shows which versions of Grok-Desktop are currently being maintained.
+The following table shows which versions of Grok-Desktop are currently being maintained.

 | Version | Supported          |
 | ------- | ------------------ |